-Counselling provides a supportive space for a client to safely explore issues that are causing psychological and emotional distress.
+Counselling provides a supportive space which allows you to safely explore issues that are causing psychological and emotional distress.

 It aims to promote self-awareness and bring about lasting and meaningful change through a creative process of exploration, reflection and insight.

 My approach to counselling

-My approach is Integrative, which means I draw on theory and techniques from a number of therapeutic approaches which means I can tailor your therapy to meet your specific needs.
+My approach is Integrative, which means I draw on theory and techniques from a number of therapeutic approaches, allowing me to tailor your therapy in a way that meets your specific needs.

-However, in the most part, my practice is guided by the Person-Centred approach which posits an empathic and non-judgemental, exploratory approach, enabling you to have the space, time and opportunity to discuss your issues in a safe and focussed way.
+In the most part, my practice is guided by the Person-Centred approach which posits an empathic and non-judgemental approach, allowing you the space and opportunity to explore and discuss your issues in a safe and supportive way.

 Where appropriate, I may also incorporate more creative elements such as sand-tray work.

 Is counselling for you?

-Despite these concerns, many people find it a huge relief to finally talk about the difficult issues they've been experiencing, particularly, as counsellors are trained to listen and offer help and guidance in a respectful, non-judgemental and empathic way.
+Despite these concerns, many people find it a huge relief to finally talk about their issues.

 If you'd like to book a counselling session, please contact me by email or phone.
 I will aim to reply to all enquiries within 24 hours.